jonshiach/graphics-notes/_build/html/_sources/_pages/07_Lighting.md

 Phong's lighting model first described by Bui Tuong Phong is a local illumination model that simulates the interaction of light falling on surfaces.
 The brightness of a point on a surface is based on three components

-- **ambient reflection** -- a simplified model of light that reflects off all objects in a scene
+- **ambient lighting** -- a simplified model of light that reflects off all objects in a scene
-- **diffuse reflection** -- describes the direct illumination of a surface by a light source based on the angle between the light source direction and the normal vector to the surface
+- **diffuse lighting** -- describes the direct illumination of a surface by a light source based on the angle between the light source direction and the normal vector to the surface
-- **specular reflection** -- models the shiny highlights on a surface caused by a light source based on the angle between the light source direction, the normal vector and the view direction
+- **specular lighting** -- models the shiny highlights on a surface caused by a light source based on the angle between the light source direction, the normal vector and the view direction

 The colour intensity of a fragment on the surface is calculated as a sum of these components, i.e.,